dualmediaspzoo/symfony-request-dto-bundle/README.md

 This bundle aims to lower the burden of typechecking, casting, loading entities and related annoyances of using requests in your api.

+Bundle will automatically hook into [Doctrine ORM Bundle](https://github.com/doctrine/DoctrineBundle) and [Nelmio API Docs Bundle](https://github.com/nelmio/NelmioApiDocBundle) so no additional configuration should be needed.

 ## Usage

 1. Create a DTO class for your request